-The U.S. navigational aid system contains lateral, cardinal, and non-lateral markers, all of which provide specific safety information.
+The U.S. navigational aid system contains lateral, cardinal, and non-lateral markers that provide specific safety information.
 Boaters must know how to interpret them quickly and precisely.

 What do lateral markers indicate?
 They are fixed on the sides of channels, river estuaries, and other waterways to mark their limits.
 Your boat must pass between a pair of red and green aids to ensure safety.